Marketing Pharmaceuticals Directly to the Consumer is a GREAT Ideat

 But if you’ve got a sleep issue, I feel ya.
 I’ve been there.
 That rooster is a bitch, right?
 Oh, you never hallucinated roosters?
 Well, according to the commercial, you’re the only one: the lady saw the rooster until she took Ambien and the guy at her job that looked drowsy (or pissed off because he hates his job, I couldn’t tell) saw the rooster.
 Oh wow, I just realized Ambien come to snuff the rooster!
 That’s totally bizarre!
 Dude, leave the rooster alone, that guy is cool as hell.

-I don’t meant o pick on the Ambien people – I just picked them at random.
+I don’t meant to pick on the Ambien people – I just picked them at random.
 Oh, and because of the rooster.
 The rooster rules.
 “No he ain’t gonna die – no!”

-Posted on August 16, 2010, in observations and tagged above the influence, ambient, consumer direct, markteting, Pharmaceutical Marketing, Pharmaceutical Marketing Directly to the Consumer, teenage mutant ninja turtles, this is your brain on drugs, tmnt.
+Posted on August 16, 2010, in observations and tagged above the influence, ambient, consumer direct, markteting, Pharmaceutical Marketing, Pharmaceutical Marketing Directly to the Consumer, teenage mutant ninja turtles, this is your brain on drugs, tmnt, truth in advertising.
 Bookmark the permalink.
 Leave a comment.